mbookham7/crdb-2-hour-workshop/scenarios/serverless_setup/README.md

 mvn package
 ```

-Run the project, substituting the value for the `CONNECTION_STRING` environmant variable as required.
+Run the project, substituting the value for the `CONNECTION_STRING` environmant variable as required.The `CONNECTION_STRING` can be found in the Cockroach Cloud UI.
+If you click on `Connect` in the top right hand corner.
+Then change the `Select option/language` to `Connection String` This will be displayed in the window below.
+Copy this and paste it in to the connection string below.

 ``` sh
 CONNECTION_STRING="<serverless-connection-string>" \